LateAtGit/Jigzle/README.md

 Be the one who place the last tile that completes the square

 ### How to play
-Every player for each turn can do one of the following moves: place a tile (whatever or only a tile that connects with another already in place?), switch a tile in place with another one not yet used, remove a tile (not sure, maybe remove is possible but not for more turns in a row?
+Every player for each turn can do one of the following moves: place a tile (whatever or only a tile that connects with another already in place?), switch a tile in place with another one not yet used, remove a tile (not sure, maybe remove is possible but not for more turns in a row and/or the previous played didn't do the same?
 TBD).
 It isn't possible to remove or switch the tile placed during the latest turn.